badri119/UWinCare/UwinCare-Frontend-master/README.md

 # UwinCare-Frontend

-The goal of the platform is to increase awareness of gender harassment among youngsters and create an emotional mutual understanding environment.
+The goal of this mobile application is to increase awareness of gender harassment among youngsters and create an emotional mutual understanding environment.